 As you travel through Vietnam, be prepared to travel through time.
 With an immensely rich culture, Vietnam fascinates with its communist history, the devastation marked by the Vietnam War, and the renewed economic center in Ho Chi Minh, with marked French influence.

 The food in Vietnam is as fascinating and vibrant as its culture, with incredible flavors and tastes.
 Prepare yourself for a delightful culinary tour from the North to the South of Vietnam.
 Each region has unique local dishes and specialties that will compete for your attention and affection.

 Vietnam has definitely conquered our palate and taste buds.
-In the next articles, we will highlight the local specialties that make the food in Vietnam so tantalizing!
+Read more about the local specialties that make the food in Vietnam so tantalizing.

 Have you had food in Vietnam before?
 In the comments below, share with us what surprised you the most about Vietnamese cuisine!

 Savor The Adventure!

 Claire is a culinary explorer and the engineer brain behind Authentic Food Quest.
 Together with her partner, Rosemary, they created Authentic Food Quest to inspire people to travel deeper through authentic food.
 Through food, they believe, people can have more meaningful connections on their travels.
 Take the quiz and find out your Food Traveler Profile.